 And then there was the time that I cheated on my boyfriend with a lesbian on a school trip to England.
 She was masculine and confident in a way that made me nervous.
-She said, “I wonder if I can make you cum better than him,” and I said, “Okay” and then we spent two weeks holding hands and skipping through the hills of England, writing journal entries about one and other.
+She said, “I wonder if I can make you cum better than him,” and I said, “Okay” and then we spent two weeks holding hands and skipping through the hills of England, writing journal entries about one another.
 Then, she asked me to prom.

 I’ve always been pretty carefree when it came to acts of “rebellion” or going against the grain so it’s strange that it took what felt like an infinity of experience and growth for me to get comfortable with the label of bisexuality.
 I had to get rid of the notion that my capacity to love outside of one gender was somehow “wrong.”
 I now realize it’s not something I’m supposed to justify.
 Dating in your twenties is about feeling hot and having fun and seeing if you accidentally stumble into something that feels genuine and explosive and purposeful, not about explaining what’s on your name tag.
 Openly embracing my bisexuality is a radical act of not giving a fuck, which has always been the fuel that I’ve needed to enjoy a liberated, happy life.